Catholic bishops adopt long-promised abuse plan -- for bishops to police bishops

 [Catholic bishops vote to create hotline for reporting abuse by bishops]

-What happens next remains to be seen – and is left to the discretion of bishops.
-When the hotline receives the report, it will ordinarily relay it to a leading bishop in the region where the accused bishop works or worked.
-That bishop will then be responsible for reporting to law enforcement and to the Vatican, and for bringing in lay people to help investigate the complaint.
-The measures also allows for bishops to direct the calls to a layperson.
+What happens next remains to be seen — and is left to the discretion of bishops.
+When the hotline receives a report, it will ordinarily relay it to a leading bishop in the region where the accused bishop works or worked.
+The bishop who receives the report will be responsible for reporting to law enforcement and to the Vatican, and for bringing in lay people to help investigate the complaint.
+The measures also allow for bishops to direct the complaint calls to a layperson.

 That’s a far cry from the bishops’ original proposal, debated in November, which called for a national body of lay people who would be empowered to investigate bishops.
 That idea collapsed under opposition from the Vatican.

-“They’re finally doing the bare minimum,” said Adrienne Alexander, who organized nationwide protests calling for bishop accountability after a Pennsylvania grand jury report revealed the extent of the abuse and cover-up by the church last summer.
-She wrote in an email to The Post that she felt this week’s action didn’t provide what she and other faithful Catholics who organized fiery petitions and spontaneous demonstrations outside churches across the country in the wake of that grand jury report were demanding.
+“They’re finally doing the bare minimum,” said Adrienne Alexander, who organized nationwide protests calling for bishop accountability after a Pennsylvania grand jury report last summer revealed the extent of the abuse and coverup by the church.
+She wrote in an email to The Washington Post that she felt this week’s action did not provide what was being demanded by her and other Catholic faithful who organized fiery petitions and demonstrations outside churches across the country in the aftermath of that grand jury report.
 “It doesn’t earn them any accolades from me,” she wrote.
 “There still doesn’t seem to be any of the visible urgency, despair, frustration that so many of us still in the pews feel.”

 But many of the bishops felt they had achieved a milestone.

-Bishop Michael Burbidge of Arlington told the Post moments after voting concluded that those in his diocese who have demanded greater accountability should “absolutely” be satisfied with this result.
+Bishop Michael Burbidge of Arlington, Va., told The Post moments after voting concluded that those in his diocese who have demanded greater accountability should “absolutely” be satisfied with this result.

 “I am so encouraged by what we have been doing this week, especially the votes we’ve just taken,” he said.
 “What I have heard from the faithful is, ‘We want greater transparency.
 We want accountability.’
 I think the measures are enacted.”

-It has been a dizzying year for the Catholic church: Highly prominent former cardinal Theodore McCarrick was publicly accused of abuse in June and removed from the priesthood entirely by February.
-Cardinal Donald Wuerl of Washington denied knowing about McCarrick’s conduct and then retired amid protest; Washington Post reporting showed that he had indeed known.
-Archbishop Carlo Maria Vigano claimed in an explosive letter that shook the church that Pope Francis knew too.
+The past year has been a dizzying one for the Catholic Church: Prominent former cardinal Theodore McCarrick was publicly accused of abuse in June 2018 and removed entirely from the priesthood by February.
+Cardinal Donald Wuerl of Washington denied knowing about McCarrick’s misconduct and then retired amid protest; reporting by The Post showed that he had indeed known.
+Archbishop Carlo Maria Vigano claimed in an explosive letter that shook the church that Pope Francis also knew.
 A Post investigation published last week showed a West Virginia bishop had doled out $350,000 in checks to church leaders.
-And perhaps the most significant driver of U.S. activism, taking faithful Catholics from the pews to protests, was the Pennsylvania grand jury report in August, which documented the alleged abuse of more than 1,000 victims in the state and inspired states across the country to open similar probes.
+And perhaps the most significant driver of activism in the U.S. Catholic Church, taking faithful Catholics from the pews to protests, was the Pennsylvania grand jury report in August, which documented the alleged the abuse by clergy of more than 1,000 victims in the state and inspired states across the country to open similar probes.

 [W.Va. bishop gave powerful cardinals and other priests $350,000 in cash gifts before his ouster, church records show]